The Short Answer

 AI-powered team chat makes existing tools smarter.
 AI-native team chat makes your team faster.

-Pulse is the first AI-native team chat — built from scratch to eliminate the coordination tax that every fast-moving team pays.
+Pulse is built from scratch to eliminate the coordination tax that every fast-moving team pays.

 Try AI-Native Team Chat Free

 See the difference in your first week.
-Pulse is free for teams up to 5.
 Setup takes 2 minutes.
 No migration needed.